How to Elope to Scotland – A handy guide

 You will also need to submit your birth or adoption certificate, passport and proof of residence.

-During an elopement I tend to drive the couple from preparation to ceremony and to shoot locations as this makes it easier for logistics and parking and is also at least a little kinder to the environment.
+During an elopement I tend to drive the couple from preparation to ceremony and to shoot locations as this makes it easier for logistics and parking.
+It is also at least a little kinder to the environment.

 I can also stop at short notice if I spot some awesome light appearing over the horizon!